Spectral mechanism and nearly reducible transfer matrices for pseudotransitions in one-dimensional systems: Conclusion

 While the emergence of nearly block-diagonal transfer matrices may seem mathematically expected in low-temperature limits, the thermodynamic consequences of such structures, particularly the sharp yet analytic crossovers observed in several theoretical models, have not been previously identified under a general framework.
 Our approach clarifies how this common spectral structure underlies a wide variety of seemingly isolated or curious behaviors in the literature\citep{pseudo,w-yin-prl,w-yin-prb,w-yin-prr,krokhmalskii2021,panov2021,chapman2024,katarina}, offering a simple and physically intuitive explanation for pseudotransition phenomena, which in this framework acquire a precise spectral definition through the minimal gap between dominant transfer-matrix eigenvalues.

 In summary, pseudotransitions originate not from broken analyticity, but from the interplay of spectral proximity and suppressed coupling within irreducible transfer matrices.
 Nearly block-diagonal irreducibility thus provides a natural explanation for sharp thermodynamic responses in 1D systems, without contradicting the general absence of phase transitions\citep{cuesta}.
+The present analysis is restricted to discrete energy spectra, and the extension to continuous spectra will be addressed elsewhere.